-The Company demonstrated that the data is from the financial model and advised that this is consistent with the statutory accounts.
+The Company advised that the data is from the financial model related to the contract and is consistent with the statutory accounts.
 We did not review the financial model and accepted the data provided to us at face value.
-We do note a small reduction ($\begin{bmatrix} x \end{bmatrix}$) on last year.
+We do note a significant reduction due to the change in the repayment profile of the finance lease and the allocation of an element of the capacity charge to operating costs.